ChrisKK04/game-website/README.md

 seed.py: populates the database with large amounts of data for peformance testing.

-config.py: is a file that includes many global variables that are pre-set.
+config.py: is a file that includes many global variables alongside their presets.
 The variables can be freely changed.

 Time zone: TIME is a global time zone variable that adjusts the time from UTC 0.
 Secret key: SECRET_KEY is the secret key (session key) of the website.